 As recovery continues, Texas must address-

 There have been several damaging storms in the last 10 years.
 Another storm will happen again, and we must be as prepared as possible.
-Texas must invest in local flood-prevention initiatives that strengthen reservoirs and improve drainage systems by 1) completing existing projects and 2) calling on trained experts from various fields including environmentalists in addition to engineers, to provide long-term solutions.
+Texas must invest in local flood-prevention initiatives that strengthen reservoirs and improve drainage systems by 1) completing existing projects and 2) utilizing 500-year flood plain data instead of the 100-year data and calling on trained experts from various fields including environmentalists and ecologists in addition to engineers, to provide long-term solutions.

 Leaders must address our changing climate that is driving extreme weather patterns.
+The gulf of Mexico is getting warmer which has an affect on the strength and speed of storms.
+Additionally, we can work on environmental solutions in the state of Texas.
 Studies show that just the act of reducing greenhouse gas emissions lower the risk of strong storms.
 Leaders in Austin must move beyond politics and look at the data.
 Texas families deserve solutions.
 Let's bring in the people who can help provide them.

 Fran will support measures that reduce the effects of these storms and will work to find solutions to protect the people of District 17 and the people of Texas.

 (photo credit-Los Angeles Times and Houston Chronicle)